Small businesses are scrambling as US tariff exemption comes to an end

 “There is currently insufficient information available on the customs clearance procedures that will be required in the future.
 This tightening of regulations poses major challenges for all postal companies worldwide when shipping goods to the USA,” the Austrian Post said.

+And on Monday, Swiss Post announced it would “temporarily” stop accepting shipments to the United States beginning Tuesday, although “documents and express consignments” could still be sent across the pond.

-The change is expected to affect discount sellers, like Amazon Haul and TikTok Shop, as well as online marketplaces Etsy and Shopify, all of which have connected US consumers to businesses worldwide.
+The de minimis change is expected to affect discount sellers, like Amazon Haul and TikTok Shop, as well as online marketplaces Etsy and Shopify, all of which have connected US consumers to businesses worldwide.

 Reshaping business models